🚐💨🚗💨🚌💨 We Service All Makes and Models 🚙💨 🚚💨🏎️💨

 Installing a lift kit on your vehicle can make room for bigger tires.
 A mild lift doesn't require extensive work.
 An extreme lift means a lot of new hardware under the vehicle.
 It also means a lot of stock electronic systems need to be recalibrated to the new tire size.
 For example, your speedometer and odometer will give false readings if they aren't recalibrated.

 Oil lubricates your engine and keeps it running smoothly.
 If you're running low, there is increased friction in your engine.
-Friction creates drag, which means more fuel to keep the motor running.
-This all translates to lower gas mileage.
-Dirty oil grits up your engine, which also creates friction.
-So even if there's enough oil, you're still getting that drag that reduces your gas mileage.
-The types of surfaces you drive on, the climate where you live and the air quality in your area can all affect how often you should change your oil.
-That's why it's important to have regular oil changes!
+This friction creates drag, meaning more fuel is needed to keep the motor running, which translates to lower gas mileage.
+Additionally, dirty oil can grit up your engine, creating further friction and drag that reduces gas mileage, even if there's enough oil.
+The types of surfaces you drive on, the climate where you live, and the air quality in your area can all influence how often you should change your oil, which is why regular oil changes are important.
+Just as regular maintenance like air conditioning service, battery replacement, brake service, and check engine light service are essential for optimal vehicle performance, so is coolant and anti-freeze service to prevent overheating and ensure your engine runs efficiently.

 Power steering is now standard on all vehicles, but there are several ways that power can be delivered.
-Most vehicles use a hydraulic power steering system.
-In this system, a serpentine belt from the engine powers a pump that pressurizes the power steering fluid.
-The pressure activates a hydraulic cylinder that provides steering power.
+Most vehicles use a hydraulic power steering system where a serpentine belt from the engine powers a pump that pressurizes the power steering fluid.
+This pressure activates a hydraulic cylinder that provides steering power.
+Other vehicles utilize an electric pump to pressurize the power steering fluid instead of the traditional belt-driven pump.
+Some newer models, particularly the popular hybrid and electric vehicles, feature electric motors that provide steering power without the need for steering fluid at all.

-If you own a vehicle that uses power steering fluid, then you need to have it changed regularly.
-Over time, moisture accumulates in the power steering fluid, which affects steering performance and can corrode steering components.
-Dirt and other contaminants can also accumulate in the power steering fluid, which will also negatively affect steering performance.
+If you own a vehicle that relies on power steering fluid, it's essential to have it changed regularly, similar to how you would schedule air conditioning service or battery replacement.
+Over time, moisture accumulates in the power steering fluid, which can impact steering performance and lead to corrosion of steering components.
+Additionally, dirt and other contaminants can build up in the fluid, further diminishing steering effectiveness.

 A little routine maintenance can prevent a breakdown.
 The key to good vehicle maintenance starts with the oil change.
 When you come in for a full- service oil change, we will check all your fluids.
 If one of them is low, we can look for a reason why.
 If your serpentine belt is cracked or your battery cable is corroded, we'll see it and let you know.
 Corroded battery cable, they've got you covered.
 We will check to see if your manufacturer has recommended any services at your current mileage.